 This smoked whole chicken is rubbed with a flavorful dry rub and smoked for 4 hours for a juicy chicken recipe with crispy skin!

-This whole smoked chicken is finger licking good and once you prepare your chicken you throw it on the grill and smoke it to perfection.
+Smoking a whole chicken is finger-licking good and once you prepare your chicken with a delicious dry rub, all you have to do is throw it on the smoker for a few hours and cook it to perfection.

 Reasons we love this recipe